 Allergic contact dermatitis

 Allergic contact dermatitis may be difficult to distinguish from constitutional forms of hand dermatitis and irritant contact dermatitis.
-There are about 30 common allergens and innumerable uncommon or rare ones.
-Common allergens include nickel ,fragrances, rubber accelerators (in gloves) and p-phenylenediamine (permanent hair-dye).
+There are about 30 common allergens and innumerable uncommon or rare ones that may affect the hands.
+Common allergens include nickel, fragrances, rubber accelerators (in gloves) and p-phenylenediamine (permanent hair-dye).
 Clues to contact allergy depend on the allergen, but may include:

 - Periodic flare-ups associated with certain tasks or places hours to days earlier

-- Sharp border to the rash, eg at wrist corresponding with cuff of rubber glove
+- Sharp border to the rash (eg, at the wrist, corresponding with the cuff of rubber glove).

-- Bacterial infection (staphylococci and/or streptococci) can result in pustules, crusting and pain.
+- Bacterial skin infections (staphylococci and/or streptococci) can result in pustules, crusting and pain.

 - Dermatitis at the ends of the fingers may result in deformed nails.